miguellacerda/drlnd-project1/Report.md

 ##### All Deep Q-Networks

 - `epsilon` controls the degree of exploration vs exploitation of the agent in selecting its actions. `epsilon = 0` implies that the agent is greedy with respect to the Q-network (pure exploitation) and `epsilon = 1` implies that the agent selects actions completely randomly (pure exploration).
-In this project, `epsilon` is annealed from 1.0 to 0.1 in steps of 0.001 after each episode, and remains fixed at 0.1 therafter.
+In this project, `epsilon` was initially annealed from 1.0 to 0.1 in steps of 0.001 after each episode, and remained fixed at 0.1 therafter.
+This was subsequently adapted to decay exponentially by a factor of 0.995 per episode from 1.0 to 0.01
 - `GAMMA = 0.99` is the discount factor that controls how far-sighted the agent is with respect to rewards. `GAMMA = 0` implies that only the immediate reward is important and `GAMMA = 1.0` implies that all rewards are equally important, irrespective whether they are realised soon and much later
 - `TAU = 0.001` controls the degree to which the target Q-network parameters are adjusted toward those of the local Q-network. `TAU = 0` implies no adjustment (the target Q-network does not ever learn) and `TAU = 1` implies that the target Q-network parameters are completelty replaced with the local Q-network parameters
 - `LR = 0.0005` is the learning rate for the gradient descent update of the local Q-network weights